 Students who have completed a study abroad program during their undergraduate and/or graduate studies are required to submit copies of their study abroad transcripts if the course names, grades, and credits earned abroad are not already reflected on the home institution transcript(s).

-International applicants whose native language is not English are required to take the TOEFL, IELTS, or PTE and submit official test scores directly from the appropriate testing agency.
+International applicants whose native language is not English are required to take the TOEFL, IELTS, PTE, or Duolingo English Test and submit official test scores directly from the appropriate testing agency.
 There is no department code for SIS.

 Check the information on the International Students at SIS page for further details.